 However, many companies and public authorities have adopted codes of conduct that specifically address this issue by regulating the conditions and extent of facilitation payments.

-The Italian criminal law system does not contemplate the conduct of individuals who fail to prevent bribery as an offence.
-In fact, the general provision set out in Article 40 of the Criminal Code for cases in which omission to avert a result is treated as an active act does not cover corruption offences.
+Finally, it is worth mentioning that the Italian criminal law system does not contemplate the conduct of individuals who fail to prevent bribery as an offence.
+In fact, the general provision set out in Article 40 of the ICC for cases in which omitting to avert a result is treated as an active act does not cover corruption offences.

-In addition to this, anti-corruption provisions also cover acts committed by a “person performing a public service”, which, under Article 358 of the Criminal Code, is defined as whoever performs any activity that is governed in accordance with the same modalities as a public function, excluding the performance of simply ordinary tasks and exclusively manual work.
+In addition to that figure, anti-corruption provisions also cover acts committed by a “person performing a public service”, which, under Article 358 of the ICC, is defined as whoever performs any activity that is governed in accordance with the same modalities as a public function, excluding the performance of simply ordinary tasks and exclusively manual work.

 Moreover, according to international conventions ratified by Italy, Article 322-bis of the ICC extends the provisions applicable to domestic public officials to foreign public officials.
-More specifically, active and passive bribery of foreign officials is triggered in all cases when involving:
+More specifically, the offences of embezzlement (Article 314 ICC), embezzlement by taking advantage of a third parties’ error (Article 316 ICC), blackmail by a public official (Article 317 ICC), undue induction to give or promise benefits (Article 319-quarter ICC), active and passive bribery (Articles 318, 319, 319-ter, 320 and 321 ICC), and incitement to bribery (Article 322 ICC) are triggered in all cases when involving:

-In accordance with the Council of Europe’s Criminal Law Convention on Corruption, the Italian legislator criminalises bribery between private parties.
+In accordance with the Council of Europe’s Criminal Law Convention on Corruption, the Italian legislator criminalises the conduct of bribery between private parties.

-The same sanctions also apply to whoever, even through an intermediary, offers, promises or gives money or other benefits not due to the persons mentioned above.
+The same sanctions also apply to whoever, even through an intermediary, offers, promises or gives money or other undue benefits to the persons mentioned in the paragraph above.

 In addition to corruption offences, the Criminal Code also punishes the conduct of active and passive trading in influence.

-In particular, under Article 346-bis ICC the conduct of any private person or official who, by exploiting or claiming a real or apparent influence on a public official or a person in charge of a public service, unduly receives money or other financial advantage, as the price of their own illicit mediation or for the payment of the public official, to act in contradiction to their duties or to omit or delay to act on their duties, is considered criminal.
+In particular, under Article 346-bis ICC the conduct of any private person or official who, by exploiting or claiming a real or apparent influence on a public official or a person in charge of a public service, unduly receives money or other financial advantage, as the price for his or her own illicit mediation or for the payment of the public official, to act in contrast to his or her duties or to omit or delay an act of his or her duties is considered criminal.

-As a result of Anticorruption Law No 3/2019, Article 346-bis ICC has extended its scope to the influence-peddling of foreign public officials as defined by Article 322-bis ICC (see Bribery of Local and Foreign Public Officials, above).
+As a result of Anti-corruption Law No 3/2019, Article 346-bis ICC has extended its scope to the influence-peddling of foreign public officials as defined by Article 322-bis ICC (see 2.1 Bribery).

 As required by international conventions, the Italian legislator criminalises certain conduct deemed preparatory to bribery offences.